antocuni/antocuni.github.io/blog/posts/2026/03-spy-semantics/index.md

     The **only** difference between the two decorators is that `@blue` creates a blue function which is called via parentheses, while `@blue.generic` creates a blue function which is called via square brackets.
-Apart that, they behave exactly the same.
+Apart from that, they behave exactly the same.

     In particular, there is no limitation w.r.t. types of arguments and return